This guide would focus on how to keep basements dry, including ways to reduce humidity without using dehumidifiers.

 Insulating the water pipes in your basement is a good step to take if you want to keep them dry.

-If you do this with your hot water pipes, you will not only help keep the basement dry, you will also conserve some energy by taking some of the workloads away from the water heater.
+If you do this with your hot water pipes, you will not only help keep the basement dry, you will also conserve some energy by taking some of the workload away from the water heater.

 Insulating the cold water pipes is important too.
 This is because it stops it from freezing stiff when the temperatures are extremely low.